Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace

 The main obstacle towards reachability analysis of large-scale linear systems is the evaluation of $e^{C}v$, where $C \in \mathbb{R}^{n \times n}$ and $v \in \mathbb{R}^n$.
 To compute $e^{C}v$ more efficiently, we introduce the Krylov subspace

 where $\mathtt{span}(\cdot)$ returns the linear span of a set of vectors and $\xi$ denotes the dimension of the subspace.
 Several possibilities have been developed for approximating $e^{C}v$ in the Krylov subspace \cite{Saad2003,Saad1992,Hochbruck1997}.
 In this work, we use the simplest approach, which is also one of the most popular: the Arnoldi algorithm, as presented in Alg.~\ref{alg:Arnoldi} (see \cite[Sec.~2.1]{Saad1992} and \cite[Alg.~1]{Sidje1998}).
 Please note that $w^*$ in Alg.~\ref{alg:Arnoldi} denotes the complex conjugate of $w$ and $\|.\|$ returns the Euclidean norm.
-A further reason for choosing the Arnoldi algorithm is that the tightest a posteriori error bound that we have found requires this approach \cite{Wang2016}.
+A further reason for choosing the Arnoldi algorithm is that tight a-posteriori and a-prior error bounds exist \cite{Jia2015,Wang2017}.